Skip to content

 Simply put, your mortgage rate is subject to change until it’s locked.
 Once you do lock in your rate, be sure to get written confirmation.

 It’s extremely important because it will determine how much you pay each month and over the life of the loan.
-So they should be more than understanding and happy to provide updated pricing.

 Tip: Freddie Mac’s weekly survey just details what rates average during the week from several lenders, not necessarily the daily rate available to you.